How To Grow Scallions Indoors

 Culinary Uses

 Green onions are frequently used as a topping for salads, soups, pasta, and pretty much any other dish you can think of.
 This makes them perfect for a garden as you can quickly snip off a little to finish your meals.
 Due to their fast growth, you can do this fairly often without harming the plant.
-The entire plant is edible, and there is a slight flavor change from the top green parts to the bottom white ones.
+The entire plant is edible, though there is a slight flavor change from the top green parts to the bottom white ones.
+Some recipes may call for one or the other depending on taste.

 Watering Scallions